wfp/content_sync/README.md

 `NOTE`: this exports only menu items, not menu itself, you have to export/import menu using [Configuration Manager](https://www.drupal.org/documentation/administer/config).

 ### Export Taxonomy Terms

 If you choose `taxonomy_term` from suggested entity types you will get list of vocabularies from which you will choose the vocabulary you want to export.
 After you choose vocabulary you have to input module name in which content will be exported.

-Thats it, you will find exported JSON files in specified module - `modules/custom/{module_name}/content/`.
+That's it, you will find exported JSON files in specified module - `modules/custom/{module_name}/content/`.

 Options for basic export: